 All pages and materials herein © Henfield Shed 2017-

-May is off to a hesitant start, with the Bank Holiday temperature at a record low!
-Our regular sessions continue for our members most weekdays now, to make and mend, and it’s been warm enough to work outside some days… We have 32 active members this year so far -
+JULY is here, and with it the biannual Henfield Fayre.
+Come and see us, play some games and buy some presents!
+Our regular sessions continue for our members most weekdays now, to make and mend, and it’s often warm enough to work outside… We have 32 active members this year so far -

 Ten months after the initial meeting to discuss the possibility of starting a Community Workshop in the village, we opened the doors to welcome Members for the first time on Tuesday 23rd January 2018.

 Opening several days of the a week now, and with more members joining our numbers continue to swell.

 Our members now meet in our new space on at least three days a week to meet each other, work on a list of activities and projects and drink hot beverages with biscuits… sometimes even cake!
 We now have a rota of Shed Supervisors opening the shed for members’ workshop sessions.
 If the sign is outside you’ll be welcome to have a chat and find out more about us.

 We have a broadening range of creative projects under way on behalf of other organisations in the village.
 You can see some of the completed work on the What We Do page.
 Members are forming groups to start sessions to work on their own projects in the shed, with help and training from other members with similar interests.

 Please explore the rest of our website by using the buttons at the top of each page.

 Meanwhile some of our usual activities and events are shown below…